 Secondly, knowing your own strengths and weaknesses is also one of the first steps to become a successful leader, especially a collaborative one.
 Self-leadership means that the leaders need to be confident and humble, allowing their subordinates to speak their minds, ideas and contribute to the process, including the most crucial phases.

 In other words, leaders should be open to new ideas, learn from their employees and develop the team as a whole.
 Put aside their ego, collaborative leaders encourage shared knowledge, power and credit, navigate both themselves and their team into a mutual purpose.

-Once again, another aspect relating to Emotional Intelligence of a leader: empathy and patience.
+Once again, another aspect relating to the Emotional Intelligence of a leader: empathy and patience.
 Collaborative leaders must understand their employees.
 During the transformation, conflict is unavoidable since there could be opposite opinions/ideas among peers, the leader’s role is to balance the workforce and treat conflict as a chance for breakthrough and innovation.

 The process as a whole takes time and effort as it requires a large number of participants, sometimes the whole company, therefore, collaborative leaders need to keep the atmosphere calm and responsive.

 Identify the silos of any department and eliminate them by collaboration between personnel.
 Silos reduce your overall efficiency, negatively affect relationships between peers and stop your organisation from achieving your goals.
 Collaborative leadership prevents silos, helps you carry out your project without any friction.

 Blur the experience gaps and operate as if every member were peers.
 The purpose of collaborative leadership is to value the ideas and opinions of team members.
 Giving everyone the possibility to contribute to the project.